Adult Faith Formation

 I get the Magnificat magazine each month.
 For me, that is where I spend my time with God.
 It is scripture and prayer and some meditations and insights that help me to comprehend the day’s scripture.
 The Magnificat is a little expensive, but I really like it.
 Basically what I am saying is that we need to find a way (a tool, of sorts) to spend time with God each and every day.
 Listen to Him in the Word.
 As the relationship grows so does our faith formation.
 God will direct us if we are open to His direction, His Will.

-In an effort to help develop adult faith formation at my parish, I found Our Hearts Were Burning Within Us A Pastoral Plan for Adult Faith Formation in the United States.
+In an effort to help develop adult faith formation at my parish, I found Our Hearts Were Burning Within Us (broken link – can’t find any longer on USCCB website), A Pastoral Plan for Adult Faith Formation in the United States.
 Below is the beginnings of an outline of this document.
 (This document, as with most documents from the USCCB and the Vatican, is directed to the bishops and the clergy.
 As I find alternate documents this information will be updated accordingly for the layman.)

 Has this Plan been applied in your parish?
 Do you have adult faith formation in your parish?
 Do you participate in adult faith formation?
 What kind of program do you have?
 What would you like to see in an adult program of this nature?
 Please leave a comment.